"FAQ’s”

 This page is a collection of our most frequently asked questions here at Ashland.

-What is your process for someone wanting to reserve a puppy from you?
+What is your process for someone wanting to reserve a puppy from you and how much do you charge?

 We are looking for a family pet, NOT a show dog or hunting dog.

-• Just because a breeder who breeds show dogs OR hunting dogs doesn’t necessarily mean that their pups would not make excellent family companions.
+Just because a breeder who breeds show dogs OR hunting dogs doesn’t necessarily mean that their pups would not make excellent family companions.
 Basically you want a PET of a certain breed.
 GREAT!
 Just so you know, breeders are not really interested in selling you a show or hunting dog anyway.
 They usually retain the best by their standards (show or hunting) for themselves and the rest of litter will be placed into pet homes like yours.
 It takes a lot of training, great care and of course genetics to make a great show dog or hunting dog.
 Not every puppy in a litter will make that grade.
 You can have a great companion from either show or hunting lines and that is where most breeders want their puppies to go anyway.
-A show prospect puppy or pet puppy have all the same requirement (feeding, vet care, obedience training) and we don’t UP-CHARGE for a show pup.
-The price IS the price.
-(See Below)
+A show prospect puppy or pet puppy have all the same requirement (feeding, vet care, obedience training).

-• Dogs, purebred and mixed are prone to different inherited health problems that can result in serious issues, life long medical expenses or worse early Euthanasia.
-Reputable breeders will go through the time and expense to raise their dogs to the appropriate ages and have them screened for these AVOIDABLE genetic diseases before a breeding ever takes place.
-They want to make sure they have done everything possible to prevent producing affected puppies.
-In Labradors, there are several diseases we can screen for.
+• In Labradors, there are several diseases we can screen for.
 I will go through the list of the most serious diseases and give a quick explanation, however please do take the time to search more of each disease (google it!) before you decide on purchasing ANY Labrador.

 • FYI: You can visit any of our dogs individual webpage and click their link to view their health clearances.